10deepaktripathi/Embedding-Analysis-Using-Transformers/README.md

 For a detailed analysis and code implementation, please refer to the Jupyter Notebook and the respective model directories in this repository.
 All models performence on keyword pair cosine similarity task

-Lastly the result of all models on cosine similarity task is as below-
+Lastly the result of all models on cosine similarity task is as below -

 ![Chart](charts/all_models_similarity.png)